YichengDWu/MoYe.jl/docs/src/manual/matmul.md

 3. How to design `tA` and `tB`?

-You generally want every 32 threads to access contiguous elements in A and B, so the specific design depends on the memory layout of A and B. This technique is known as memory coalescing.
+You generally want every 32 threads to access contiguous elements in A and B, so the specific design depends on the memory layout of A and B. This technique is known as **memory coalescing**.

 The `matmul` function looks like this: